 - Our own KidsPost recently wrote about SafariLive, a virtual safari tour of South African game reserves put on live twice a day by WildEarth.
 The video broadcasts are online at 12:30 a.m. and 9 a.m.
 Eastern time, and allow kids of all ages (parental guidance is advised) to “ride along” with a ranger and visit the watering holes of elephants, rhinos, leopards and more.
 Participants can also email questions to the rangers, who select a few to answer during the tours.

 - 360 Cities is offering free access to numerous high-quality 360 images of famous panoramas and landmarks from around the world.

-- While Colonial Williamsburg is closed, you can learn about colonial life in America with teacher resources, live video demonstrations and virtual tours.
+- You can learn about colonial life in America with teacher resources, live video demonstrations and virtual tours from Colonial Williamsburg.

 - National Geographic’s Explorer Classroom goes live every weekday at 2 p.m.
 Eastern with conservationists, researchers, scientists and storytellers.

 - Waterford.org has nine field trips that can be taken from the comfort of your couch, including seeing zoo animals, walking on Mars or viewing paintings in the Louvre museum in Paris.

 - Take a virtual field trip to Ellis Island and learn more about immigration in the United States at Scholastic’s website.